XML Sitemap Is Icing On The Cake for Your SEO

 Navigate to “Sitemaps” via The “Index” Menu on The Left.

-You can choose any name for sitemap, but it is best to use Sitemap.xml in case you get confused.
-If you have multiple site maps, you can use a simple naming scheme, such as Sitemap_1.xml, Sitemap_2.xml.
+You can choose any name for the sitemap, but it’s best to use ‘sitemap.xml’ to avoid confusion.
+If you have multiple sitemaps, you can use a simple naming scheme, such as ‘sitemap_1.xml,’ ‘sitemap_2.xml,’ and so on.

 If there is any old Sitemap that has been submitted which is outdated, you should remove it before submitting a new one.
 This option can be found by clicking on the three stacked dots in the top right corner.